Ebomaf123/OnlineLibraryProject/project_readme.md

 Clone the repository.

-Install dependencies (Flask, Requests; Tkinter is built-in with Python 3).
+Install dependencies (Flask, Requests; Tkinter is built-in with Python 3) with pip3 install Flask requests

 Launch the API server with python3 backend_server.py.